shankar4a1/ui-aut-pw/ReadMe.md

 3. Check scripts in package.json to run  tests

-   Example : To run customer asos sample test on chrome
+   Example : To run  asos sample test on chrome

      ```
      npm run test-asos-chrome

      ```

-      To run customer asos sample test on firefox
+      To run  asos sample test on firefox

      ```
      npm run test-asos-ff

      ```

-      To run customer asos sample test on webkit
+      To run  asos sample test on webkit

      ```
      npm run test-asos-webkit

      ```
-      To run customer asos sample test on all browsers
+      To run  asos sample test on all browsers

      ```
      npm run test-asos-webkit